Applications. From Healthcare to Artificial Intelligence.

 Healthcare.
 Where we began.

 With a challenging objective of automating computer programs to replicate the responsibilities of a human visual system, Computer Vision focuses on developing a deep machine learning model.
-Today advanced 3dMD customer teams are focused on collecting and building databases of near-truth 3D shape image information for synthesis into a generic factual training phase to ensure the foundation of best output results.
+Today advanced 3dMD customer teams are focused on collecting and building databases of ‘near-ground truth’ 3D shape image information (Real-World) for synthesis into a generic factual training phase to ensure the foundation of best output results.
 As a baseline, 3dMD is essentially a computer vision application.
 However, 3dMD is also a tool to help research teams rapidly advance their own computer vision applications in the early phase of development.
-With a medical imaging foundation, 3dMD provides teams with a progressive sequence of functional 3dMD models whose provenance can be related to a predictable and consistent ground truth derivative.
+With a medical imaging foundation, 3dMD systems provide teams with a progressive sequence of Real-World 3dMD images whose provenance can be related to a predictable and consistent ‘near-ground truth’ derivative.
 This will enable research teams to focus on establishing deep learning resources that document quantitatively observed behavior for perceptive interpretation in the wild – whether it is to achieve contactless explicit communication with devices or teach devices to interpret and predict implicit human intent.
+3dMD provides customer teams not only with Real-World data of people, more importantly, Real-World data of the human anatomy of subjects in motion with ‘near-ground-truth’ 3D shape information for all 3dMD images in the progressive sequence.

 Human visual perception inputs sensory experiences into a heuristic analysis to make qualitive decisions.
-To support AI and ML initiatives, 3dMD customer teams are building vast diverse databases of human subjects performing natural actions; gesturing with their face, body, limbs, and/or hands; and reacting to stimuli to build the deep machine learning model needed to quantitatively characterize visual sensory experiences.
-3dMD systems are both quantitative and qualitative, feeding the deep learning model rich, near-truth 3D shape information captured at 10-120Hz throughout the entire subject performance.
-Because of the depth and richness of that data pool it has a persistent value and can be re-mined to explore further detail, flow, and structure as the AI Kernel develops.
+To support AI and ML initiatives, 3dMD customer teams are building vast diverse Real-World databases of human subjects performing natural actions; gesturing and communicating with their face, body, limbs, and/or hands; and reacting to stimuli to build the deep machine learning model needed to quantitatively characterize visual sensory experiences.
+3dMD systems are both quantitative and qualitative, feeding the deep learning model rich, Real-World ‘near-ground truth’ 3D shape information captured at 10-120Hz throughout the entire subject performance.
+Because of the depth and richness of the Real-World data collected it has a persistent value and can be re-mined to explore further detail, flow, and structure as the AI Kernel develops.
+3dMD provides customer teams not only with Real-World data of people, more importantly, Real-World data of the human anatomy of subjects in motion with ‘near-ground-truth’ 3D shape information for all 3dMD images in the progressive sequence.

 Humanoid Robotics